NaguiHW/bookstore/README.md

 ## Future Features
 - Create the backend to save the changes
 - Add authentication
-- Add the progress of the readings, like how many pages you read per day.
+- Add the progress of the readings, like how many pages you read per day

 ## Built with
 - JavaScript